 The only true calibration procedures are carried out during the Acceptance Test Plan (ATP) that is performed immediately before the instruments are put into service.
-These procedures are/were carried out by Radian personnel and the instrument mentor and include the following:
+These are/were carried out by Radian personnel and the instrument mentor.
+They include the following:

-- Output Power: Measured at the output of the final amplifier/preamplifier, including both forward and reflected power measurements (3990 W y). - Center Frequency: Transmit frequency (49.8 MHz) is measured using a signal generator input to the receiver. - Doppler Direction: Using a special control parameter file, small signal frequency. differences are analyzed to determine the appropriate sign of the analyzed frequency difference. - Dynamic Range: A signal generator with variable attenuator is used as input to the system to establish a dynamic range of at least 55 dB. - System Sensitivity: Signal generator is used to establish a minimum detectable level of at least -127 dBm. - Range verification: A delay line is used to establish range accuracy of +/- 50 m.
+- Output Power: Measured at the output of the final amplifier/preamplifier, including both forward and reflected power measurements (3990 W and >500 W for 50 MHz and 915 MHz, respectively). - Center Frequency: Transmit frequency (49.8 MHz and 915 MHz for 50rwp and 915rwp, respectively) is measured using a signal generator input to the receiver. - Doppler Direction: Using a special control parameter file, small signal frequency differences are analyzed to determine the appropriate sign of the analyzed frequency difference. - Dynamic Range: A signal generator with variable attenuator is used as input to the system to establish a dynamic range of at least 55 dB. - System Sensitivity: Signal generator is used to establish a minimum detectable level of at least -127 dBm. - Range Verification: A delay line is used to establish range accuracy of +/- 30 m.
 All the above procedures are detailed in the ATP, Chapter 3, pages 3-9 through 3-26.